Indi-Code/community-mod-maybe/README.md

 - Each person can only create **ONE** block texture *and* **ONE** item texture (each limited to 256x MAXIMUM).
 This is in addition to the java files.
 Other types of textures, go wild I guess.
 - Changing existing textures will be discouraged, but allowed provided good reason.
 - Models, tags, recipes and such can be added in any quantity.
 - No viruses, malware, spyware, adware, ransomware or any malicious code.
 Duh.
-This includes any code that runs outside code.
+This includes any code that runs outside code that could potentially meet any of these definitions.
 - No dependencies other than Fabric API.
 - Attempts to circumvent these rules through means such as creating one massive class that does everything, overuse of internal classes, or making major changes to a class all in one line, will be moderated. (yes, this is a vague rule. it's subject to moderator's discretion)
 - Moderators reserve the right to reject PRs.